Enhanced Debit/Credit Card Fraud Prevention

 In an effort to help protect you against increased international debit and credit card fraud, Wheatland Bank has implemented a block on all foreign activity.
 It is essential that you make your local branch aware of any international travel plans and/or purchases made through a foreign merchant with your Wheatland Bank debit or credit cards.

-We May Be Calling You
+We May Be Contacting You

 - A sudden string of costly purchases.